griptape-ai/griptape/docs/griptape-framework/structures/config.md

 ## Overview

-The [StructureConfig](../../reference/griptape/config/driver_config.md) class allows for the customization of Structures within Griptape, enabling specific settings such as Drivers to be defined for Tasks.
+The [DriverConfig](../../reference/griptape/config/driver_config.md) class allows for the customization of Structures within Griptape, enabling specific settings such as Drivers to be defined for Tasks.

 ### Premade Configs

-Griptape provides predefined [StructureConfig](../../reference/griptape/config/driver_config.md)'s for widely used services that provide APIs for most Driver types Griptape offers.
+Griptape provides predefined [DriverConfig](../../reference/griptape/config/driver_config.md)'s for widely used services that provide APIs for most Driver types Griptape offers.

 #### OpenAI

-The [OpenAI Structure Config](../../reference/griptape/config/openai_driver_config.md) provides default Drivers for OpenAI's APIs.
+The [OpenAI Driver Config](../../reference/griptape/config/openai_driver_config.md) provides default Drivers for OpenAI's APIs.
 This is the default config for all Structures.

 ```python
 from griptape.structures import Agent